-It is recommended to restart and check a software functionality before upgrading to be able to pinpoint problems if there are some.
+It is recommended to restart and check a softwares functionality before upgrading to be able to pinpoint problems if there are some.

-Review the software channels in use and delete unused channels as this can free up quite some disk space and reduces the size of the database significantly.
+Its a good idea to review the software channels in use and delete unused channels as this can free up quite some diskspace and reduces the size of the database significantly.

-Delete old system snapshots which are not used anymore.
+Delete old system snapshots not used anymore.
 The following example deletes all snapshots which are older than one month:

-If not done yet, install or update the rhn-upgrade package which contains the instructions how to proceed.
+If not done yet, install the rhn-upgrade package which contains the instructions how to proceed.

 The package contains not only SQL- and other useful scripts needed for the upgrade but also important documents to read.
 The are located in /etc/sysconfig/rhn/satellite-upgrade/doc.

 Do not forget to read the updated product documentation as well:

 As there will be an updated PostgreSQL version needed which is part of the Software Collection and not installable from the base channel, you need to add a new file system in /opt/rh.

 The new database is about the same size as before.
 Check your used disk space at

 [root@rhnsat ~]# lvcreate /dev/vg_data -n lv_opt_rh -L 17G